Hi! Programmers! How are you? I hope you all are good and doing well in your life.

 Nodes represent the total number of devices connected to the network.

-The below table represents the speed, length, and maximum numbers of devices you can connect with this protocol.
+The below table represents the speed, length, and a maximum number of devices you can connect with this protocol.

 |Protocol||Baud Rate||Network Length||Number of nodes|